 (b) All applicants for licensure shall consent to a criminal history record check.
 Refusal to consent to a criminal history record check may constitute grounds for the Board to deny licensure to an applicant.
 The Board shall ensure that the State and national criminal history of an applicant is checked.
 Applicants shall obtain criminal record reports from one or more reporting services designated by the Board to provide criminal record reports.
 Each applicant is required to pay the designated service for the cost of the criminal record report.
-In the alternative, the Board may provide to the North Carolina Department of Justice the fingerprints of the applicant to be checked, a form signed by the applicant consenting to the criminal record check and the use of fingerprints and other identifying information required by the State or National Repositories of Criminal Histories, and any additional information required by the Department of Justice.
+In the alternative, the Board may provide to the North Carolina Department of Public Safety the fingerprints of the applicant to be checked, a form signed by the applicant consenting to the criminal record check and the use of fingerprints and other identifying information required by the State or National Repositories of Criminal Histories, and any additional information required by the Department of Public Safety.
 The Board shall keep all information obtained pursuant to this section confidential.

 (c) If an applicant's criminal history record check reveals one or more convictions listed under subdivision (a)(2) of this section, the conviction shall not automatically bar licensure.
 The Board shall consider all of the following factors regarding the conviction: